-The inlaid drawer front is in sycamore with lettering in sapele and with mother-of-pearl pin heads.
+There is a choice of colours for the inlaid drawer front: mahogany with maple inlaid lettering, and maple with mahogany inlaid lettering.
+Both have mother-of-pearl pin heads.
 The feet are turned from stainless steel by my father and are blued to give the petrol-like finish.
 This colour, and that of the turquoise tweed, are inspired by the jewel-like tiles of the fireplace in the White Drawing Room, a room which is otherwise almost all pure white.

 Included with your box are conservation quality UV filtered glass, laser-cut disc on to which your work can be mounted, laser-cut spacer rings to lift the glass from the work.
 The box kit also includes the components required to create the pin cushion, including laser-cut conservation card disc, sheep wool padding and Yorkshire tweed.
 The kit also includes a warm salmon-coloured tweed to line the lid compartment and drawer.

 Height 25cm, with 20cm, depth 12cm, aperture diameter 11cm

 The images shown provide as accurate an impression as possible of the colour and texture of the wood/s from which these items are made.
 However, please be aware that each item will be unique in its grain and patterning.